Mastering Redmine

 Also reminding that you can subscribe to news, new versions, commits etc by using Subscription block on the sidebar.

 P.S.
-Redmine WikiNG, you come next!
+WikiNG, you come next!

 SCM Creator is going Bazaar (1 comment)

-Added by Andriy Lesyuk over 1 year ago
+Added by Andriy Lesyuk over 12 years ago

 From release to release the SCM creator becomes more powerful!
 Now it’s not only my personal plugin which was just shared...
 It has been extended mostly by community requests and patches.
 This release is not an exclusion - new breaking features were suggested or supported by Mario Luzeiro, Blaž Podržaj and Jonas Götze (thanks, guys!).